Data Schemas Generation From Existing DataFrame

 you'll gain full support for the extension properties API and type-safe operations.

-Use cast to apply the generated schema to a DataFrame:
+Use cast to apply the generated schema to a DataFrame.
+Right after that, you can use extension properties in the following operations: